shobhitraj1/CSE201-Advanced-Programming/Assignments/Assignment 2/ReadMe.md

    code.
 Here's how polymorphism is demonstrated in my code :-

    Runtime Polymorphism (Dynamic Method Dispatch) / Method Overriding :
-   I have created an object of a subclass and assign it to a reference variable of the superclass, "Animal animal = new Mammal();" -> In this case, Animal is the superclass, and Mammal is a subclass that extends Animal.
-The Mammal class overrides (provides its implementation of) methods defined in the Animal class.
+   I have created an object of a subclass and assign it to a reference variable of the superclass,<br>
+   "Animal animal = new Mammal();" -> In this case, Animal is the superclass, and Mammal is a subclass that extends Animal. <br>The Mammal class overrides (provides its implementation of) methods defined in the Animal class.
 The overridden methods of the Mammal class will be called at runtime.
 For example, if the Animal class has a method makeNoise(), and Mammal overrides this method, calling animal.makeNoise() will execute the makeNoise() method of the Mammal class.
    Method Overriding is also demonstrated when using Object's class methods toString(Object o), Comparator's compare(Object o1, Object o2) method & several other methods in the code.